omise/omise-woocommerce/README.md

 ## Supported Versions

-**Here's the list of versions we tested on:**
-- WooCommerce v3.3.4

-**Can't find the version you're looking for?**
+WooCommerce version 3.3.4 and above (tested to version 3.5.7).

+**The extension doesn't work on your version?**
 Our aim is to support as many versions of WooCommerce as we can.
-If the version you are currently using has not been tested on, you can try install it and let us know if there is any issues at [GitHub's issue channel](https://github.com/omise/omise-woocommerce/issues) by following the [Reporting the issue Guideline](https://guides.github.com/activities/contributing-to-open-source/#contributing).
+If the version you are currently using has not been listed, you can try installing it and report any issues to us at [GitHub's issue channel](https://github.com/omise/omise-woocommerce/issues) by following the [Reporting the issue Guideline](https://guides.github.com/activities/contributing-to-open-source/#contributing).

 ## Getting Started